darraghoriordan/eslint-plugin-nestjs-typed/README.md

 });
 ```

-this fails because property is set to false
+this FAILS because property is set to false

 ```ts
 const validationPipeB = new ValidationPipe({